John M. Dowd: Donald Trump

 From June 2017 until March 2018, Dowd was a personal attorney representing President Donald Trump in the special counsel investigation into possible collusion between Russia and the Trump campaign.
 Dowd recommended to President Trump that attorney Ty Cobb be added to his legal team to manage matters with the special counsel.

 On December 2, 2017, the day after Mike Flynn plead guilty in federal court and agreed to cooperate with the special counsel's investigation, controversy erupted over Trump's tweeting about firing Flynn.
 It was reported Dowd had drafted the tweet that stated Trump had to fire General Flynn after he lied to the vice president and the FBI.
 Dowd did not comment, and referred reporters to fellow Trump attorney Ty Cobb's statement; however, Cobb said nothing about lying to the FBI being a factor in Flynn's firing.
 Legal commentators quickly raised the question of whether, in fact, Trump knew Flynn lied to the FBI when he fired him in February 2017.
 Ten days prior on November 22, Dowd sent a voicemail to Rob Kelner, an attorney of Mike Flynn, in which Dowd asked for a "heads up" of where the special counsel's probe was headed.
 The Department of Justice released a transcript of the voicemail on May 31, 2019.

 On March 22, 2018, Dowd resigned as Trump's lead attorney in the Russia inquiry.
 Dowd cited Trump's repeatedly ignoring advice, clashing over legal strategy, and the recent hire of attorney Joseph diGenova to the legal team as justification for his resignation, while Trump cited his lack of confidence in Dowd to handle the investigation.

 Lev Parnas and Igor Fruman

 Lev Parnas and Igor Fruman retained the services of Dowd in October 2019.
-President Trump consented to allow Dowd to represent them as evidenced in an email from Counsel to the President Jay Sekulow.
+President Trump consented to allow Dowd to represent them as evidenced in an email from Counsel to the President's Attorney Jay Sekulow.
 The email was given to the US House of Representatives by Parnas.
 Dowd emailed the House Intelligence Committee that they would not comply with an October 7 deadline to hand over documents concerning an impeachment inquiry of President Trump.
 The two men had previously peddled information to President Trump's attorney, Rudy Giuliani, about Ukrainian corruption involving Joe Biden and Hillary Clinton.
 On October 9, Fruman and Parnas were arrested and indicted for funneling foreign money into U.S. elections.
 Parnas severed ties with Dowd the following month in preparation to comply with requests for record and testimony into the impeachment inquiry.